alex-hhh/ActivityLog2/doc/building.md

 ### Tracing function calls

-The "rkt/al-profiler.rkt" module contain definitions which allow tracing individual function calls.
+The [rkt/al-profiler.rkt](../rkt/al-profiler.rkt) module contains definitions which allow tracing individual function calls.
 It is more practical than the "trace" module shipped with Racket, as it allows to explicitly specify which functions to trace.
 To use it, require the "al-profiler.rkt" module and replace `define` calls with `define/trace` calls.
 This also works for method names, where `define/public` can be replaced with `define/public/trace`.

-The "rkt/al-profiler.rkt" also contains a small profiler, see that file for more details.
+The "rkt/al-profiler.rkt" module also contains a small profiler, see that file for more details.

-### Test suite

-ActivityLog2 has a small test suite.
-Tests can be run using:

-    raco test test/db-test.rkt
-    raco test test/df-test.rkt

-### Database stuff

-    pragma integrity_check
-    pragma foreign_key_check

-## Database management

-Activity data is stored in a [SQLite](https://sqlite.org/) database and the database schema is defined in "sql/db-schema.sql".
-The schema is versioned using a value in the "SCHEMA_VERSION" table.
-ActivityLog2 will check this version against its expected version and will automatically upgrade an older version database.

-When the schema is updated, the "sql/db-schema.sql" file is simply updated to reflect the latest schema version.
-New databases will be created with the new version.
-At the same time, a database patch is written which will upgrade an existing database from the previous version (see the "sql" folder for patches).

-A database can be manually upgraded using the following command (the sqlite3 utility can be downloaded from the SQLite web site):

-    sqlite3 dbname.db < patch.sql